NanoInfra/NanoEdgeRT/README.md

 - Use TypeScript with strict type checking
 - Follow Deno's formatting standards (`deno task fmt`)
-- Add comprehensive tests for new features
+- Add comprehensive tests for new features with database isolation
 - Update documentation for API changes
+- Test database operations with isolated test databases

 ## 📄 License